ReactRobotics/DogBotV4/ROS/README.md

 DogBot comes integrated with ROS for ease of integration with your own systems.
 Refer to the main repo instructions for initial setup.

-Currently only the [URDF] and a simple Gazebo world are available for Dogbot v4.
+Currently the [URDF] and a simple Gazebo world are available for Dogbot v4.

 # ROS/Gazebo operation